 Though half-acknowledged grew to be a thing of wretchedness

 And in the end bore little more than ignorance as fruit.
+THE DARK PRINCE.
+The cheap facade he financed with the treasure in his soul

 Is quickly running out of credit with the man below.